robertocamp/go-fiber-demo/README.md

 3. `go get github.com/gofiber/fiber/v2` :creates dependency in the Project for gofiber; go.mod is updated
 4.  create **main.go**:  use the "hello-world" examle from the "https://github.com/gofiber/recipes" repo
 5.  `cp /Users/robert/Documents/CODE/recipes/hello-world/main.go .`
+6.  smoke test tehe app:
+  + `cd demo`
-6.  smoke test tehe app:  `go run main.go` :this should standup the basic http endpoint at `localhost:3000`
+  + `go run main.go` :this should standup the basic http endpoint at `localhost:3000`
 ## Dockerfile
 ### create two Dockerfile versions: one using `go mod download` and one not using the download method
   1. `go mod download`
   2. without `go mod download`
 ### Docker build
 - `docker build -t fiber-demo .`
-- docker build -t fiber-demo-certs-added .
+- `docker build -t fiber-demo-certs-added .`
+- `docker build -t fiber-demo-multistage .`
 ### Docker run
 - `docker run -p 3000:3000 fiber-demo`  (3000 is the container port ; 3000 is the browswer port)
 - `docker run -p 8080:3000 fiber-demo` (3000 is the container port ; 8080 is the browswer port)